 Following guidelines by the Michigan Department of Health and Human Services (MDHHS) and as vaccine supplies are available, Sparrow is vaccinating the groups below.

-Note: Minors that are 16 and 17 years old need a parent or legal guardian to accompany them to their appointment to provide consent to receive the COVID-19 vaccine.
+Note: Minors that are under the age of 18 years old need a parent or legal guardian to accompany them to their appointment to provide consent to receive the COVID-19 vaccine.
 They will receive the Pfizer vaccine only.

 - Tuesday, Thursday: 10 a.m. to 6 p.m.